Getting started with Network Load Balancer

 Select either

-If you chose HTTP, specify the URL to check in the Path field.
+If you selected HTTP, specify the URL for health checks in the Path field.

 -